Following that instruction has given the world everything from prodigies like Mozart to the Hitler Youth, but what has that to do with allotments?

 Well, we are fortunate in being surrounded by handsome mature trees in the parks around us, which beautify our setting.
 The downside is that these – especially ash, sycamore, and willow – produce a myriad of wind-blown seeds, which readily take root on every plot across the site.
 The hawthorns also do this, but saplings tend to be either close to the trees or where birds drop after having eaten the haws.

 It’s just a matter of fact that considerations of shading and the terms of tenancy require us not to allow broad leaf trees such as these to grow on our plots (nor, for that matter, conifers or fruit trees more than 4m tall).
-If we did, then the whole site would rapidly revert to primordial forest.
+Nor must we maintain them if they are already growing there when we take on our plot, but remove them.
+If we didn’t, then the whole site would rapidly revert to primordial forest.

 So we should dig these up as soon as we notice them.
 When they are seedlings or saplings this is very easy and no trouble at all.
 However they grow very quickly, putting down deep tap roots, and so the longer we delay, the harder this unavoidable job will be!